 Mobile phones policy

 The students will be allowed one hour's use of their phones two to three times per week and once per day at weekends.
 The specific time of this will be published before the course starts to allow parents to plan their conversations accordingly.
-We reserve the right to miss a day's use if the timetable that day requires it.
+We reserve the right to miss a day's use if any changes to the timetable that day requires it.

 A digital camera is recommended so that the students can continue to take photographs during their stay and an alarm clock is very useful for telling the time at night.

 Parents and their children will always be able to contact each other through the Course Director if required.